-What’s actually causing that stuffed up feeling?
+What’s actually causing that stuffed-up feeling?
 When you’ve got a cold or allergies, the membranes lining your nasal passages become inflamed and irritated.
-They begin to produce excess mucus as a way of flushing out whatever is causing the irritation, such as an allergen.
+They begin to make more mucus to flush out whatever causes the irritation, such as an allergen.

-When you’re stuffed up, you need to focus on keeping your nasal passages and sinuses moist.
-Although people sometimes think that dry air might help clear up a relentlessly runny nose, it actually has the opposite effect.
+When you’re stuffed up, focus on keeping your nasal passages and sinuses moist.
+Although people sometimes think that dry air might help clear up a runny nose, it actually has the opposite effect.
 Drying out the membranes will irritate them further.

 - Use a humidifier or vaporizer.

-- Take long showers or -- very carefully -- breathe in steam from a pot on the stove.
+- Take long showers or breathe in steam from a pot of warm (but not too hot) water.

-- Drink lots of fluids, which will thin out your mucus and may help prevent your sinuses from getting blocked up.
+- Drink lots of fluids.
+This will thin out your mucus, which could help prevent blocked sinuses.

-- Use a nasal saline spray – simple unmedicated salt water – to help prevent your nasal passages from drying out.
+- Use a nasal saline spray.
+It’s salt water, and it will help keep your nasal passages from drying out.

-- Use warm compresses on your face.
-Sitting with a warm, wet towel on your face may relieve discomfort and open your nasal passages.
+- Sit a warm, wet towel on your face.
+It may relieve discomfort and open your nasal passages.

 - Prop yourself up.
 At night, lie on a couple of pillows.
 Keeping your head elevated may make breathing more comfortable.

 - Avoid chlorinated pools.
-Although you might think the moisture will help, the chlorine in pools can irritate the mucous membranes in your nasal passages.
+They can irritate your nasal passages.

 These drugs don’t need a prescription and can help tame your symptoms: